“I Dream of Creating Something That Will Last Beyond my Lifetime”

 For far too long, designers have endured inadequate compensation for their work.
 Envision a future where sustainability certification extends to both the design itself and the well-being of the designer.
 By incorporating such considerations, we can ensure that the pursuit of certifications aligns with a commitment to sustainable practices and equitable treatment of designers.

-Share your thoughts on the theme “Dare to dream”
+Share your thoughts on the theme “DARE TO DREAM”

 Daring to dream, for me, means approaching my work as an independent furniture designer with curiosity, respect, and care.
 My dream is simple: to create beautiful furniture that serves as everyday scenography for people's lives.
 It's about pushing the boundaries of how we perceive the spaces and objects that surround us.
-I aim to develop designs that not only fulfill functional needs but also contribute to the aesthetic experience of time and place.
+I aim to develop designs that not only fulfil functional needs but also contribute to the aesthetic experience of time and place.
 This involves a deep love for design, meticulous craftsmanship, and a thoughtful selection of materials.
 Ultimately, I see the viewer and the user as integral parts of the designed objects — a seamless integration where design becomes part of one's basic self-understanding, much like everyday scenography.

 One example that comes to mind is a project where I challenged myself to reimagine the traditional stool in the Pioneer Collection for Fredericia, integrating sustainable materials and cutting-edge manufacturing techniques.
 It was a daring endeavor that required meticulous planning, experimentation, and a willingness to think outside the box.
 Through perseverance and dedication, I transformed my vision into a tangible reality — a stool that not only captivated aesthetically but also functioned seamlessly in various environments.
 This project exemplifies my commitment to daring to dream big and pushing the boundaries of design, ultimately delivering innovative solutions that resonate with people on both a practical and emotional level.
 Essentially, the result, The Pioneer Stools, continued my vein of Sculptural Minimalism that characterizes all my work.
 Deceptively simple design with few but carefully considered details and a playful element.